What is MDF Wood? All About Medium Density Fiberboard

 Composition

-An MDF sheet is made of raw wood shavings.
-After the real wood fibers have been dehydrated, it is combined with resin to make panels.
-Intense heat and pressure cause the panels to contract and become rigid in a hard shell.
+An MDF sheet is composed of raw wood shavings.
+Once the real wood fibers have been dehydrated, they are combined with resin to create the panels.
+The application of intense heat and pressure causes the panels to compact and form a rigid, hard shell.

 MDF